Seán MacMahon: Irish Volunteers and Easter Rising

-He arrived home on Christmas Eve 1916 after the amnesty via Dún Laoghaire (Kingstown).

-He was employed as a clerk on the managerial staff of the Nationality, Arthur Griffith's newspaper.
-He resumed his association with the Volunteers becoming Vice Commandant of the 3rd Battalion.
-He was held in the highest esteem by the founder and editor of the paper President Griffith.
-B Company 3rd Battalion was immediately reformed with Seán Quinn being elected Captain.
+After the British government amnesty he arrived home on Christmas Eve 1916 via Dún Laoghaire and was employed as a clerk on the managerial staff of the Nationality, Arthur Griffith's newspaper.
+MacMahon resumed his service with the Volunteers, becoming vice commandant of the 3rd Battalion.

 South Longford by-election

-Prior to May 1917 President Griffith sent Seán Mac Mahon and Joseph Curran to Longford to work on ensuring Joseph Mc Guinness was elected for Sinn Féin in the South Longford by-election.
-McGuinness was serving a prison term when he was elected to Westminster and among those who also worked on his election campaign was Michael Collins.
-The election slogan for McGuinness at the time was "Put him in to get him out!"
-It was narrowly won by Sinn Féin with a majority of 37 votes.
-Seán Mac Mahon and Joseph Curran worked hard and "we converted the hostile people who tried hard to beat us out of Newtownforbes."
-The election was held on 9 May 1917.
+Griffith sent MacMahon and Joseph Curran to Longford to work for the imprisoned Joseph McGuinness' election on a Sinn Féin ticket in the South Longford by-election of May 1917.
+The election slogan developed was "Put him in to get him out!" and McGuinness was elected to Westminster.
+MacMahon commented: "We converted the hostile people who tried hard to beat us out of Newtownforbes."